danielMicallef/danielMicallef.github.io/_posts/2022-07-09-7-common-mistakes-when-reading-food-labels.md

 Here’s what you need to consider;

 ### 1.Serving Size
-Knowing how many servings are in a packet of crisps is important to identify how many calories you would be consuming if you dive in the whole packet whilst watching your favourite series.
+**Know how many servings are in a whole packet**

+This will allow you to be mindful of the total calories you are going to eat if you dive in to a whole packet of crisps while watching your favourite series.

 Consider the packet of crisps below as an example.

 ![Packet of Crisps]({{ site.baseurl }}/assets/images/blog_images/22_8.png)